mdalaminfaraji/userManagement/README.md

 ### another

+## Starting the Project:

+- Once the dependencies are installed, you can start the project.
+The method to start a project can vary.
+Commonly, projects have a script defined in the package.json file for starting the application.
+The script might be named start or something similar.

 ## What is express js?

 - 🎗️ Express js is a Fast, unopinionated and minimalist web framework for Node